 The COVID-19 pandemic has caused much human suffering, but it has also spurred significant scientific and technological advancements, including the speedy creation of vaccines and the widespread use of telemedicine.

-How to prepare for the next pandemic?
+How do you prepare for the next pandemic?

-The effectiveness of any one country' efforts to protect and to prepare for the next upcoming pandemic depends on how well-developed national systems are for identifying and combating outbreaks.
-But at the same time, governments must better collaborate to guarantee a fair distribution of the instruments needed for readiness and reaction.
+The effectiveness of any country's efforts to protect and prepare for the next pandemic depends on how well-developed national systems are for identifying and combating outbreaks.

 1. Sufficient funding for public health.